Fjære Municipality: General information

-On 1 January 1878, a part of Fjære located adjacent to the town of Grimstad (population: 948) was transferred from Fjære to Grimstad.
-Again, on 1 January 1960, another part of Fjære located next to Grimstad (population: 344) was transferred from Fjære to the town of Grimstad.
+On 1 January 1878, a part of Fjære Municipality located adjacent to the town of Grimstad (population: 948) was transferred from Fjære Municipality to Grimstad Municipality.
+Again, on 1 January 1960, another part of Fjære Municipality located next to the town of Grimstad (population: 344) was transferred from Fjære Municipality to Grimstad Municipality.

-On 1 January 1971, the neighboring municipalities of Fjære (population: 6,189) and Landvik (population: 2,781) were merged with the town of Grimstad (population: 2,794) to form a much larger municipality called Grimstad.
+On 1 January 1971, Fjære Municipality was dissolved and the following areas were merged to form an enlarged Grimstad Municipality: